MushroomFleet/Pan-Vertical-CLI/README.md

 # For macOS/Linux 🐧
 source venv/bin/activate

-# Install the dependencies 🔽
+# Install all dependencies (with CUDA support) 🔽
 pip install -r requirements.txt

+# Or install manually with components you need:
-# or install manually (without CUDA):
+# Basic version (without CUDA):
 pip install opencv-python numpy ffmpeg-python

 # For CUDA acceleration (NVIDIA GPUs only 🖥️):
-pip install opencv-contrib-python cupy-cuda11x
+pip install opencv-contrib-python cupy-cuda11x  # For CUDA 11.x
+# Or if you have CUDA 12.x:
+pip install opencv-contrib-python cupy-cuda12x

 # Install FFmpeg (system dependency) 🎬
 # For Windows: